zobnin/aiolauncher_scripts/README.md

 -- version = "1.0"
 ```

-# Debugging

-Some tips on writing and debugging scripts:

-* The most convenient way to upload scripts to your smartphone is to use the `install-scripts.sh` script from this repository.
-This is a sh script for UNIX systems which loads all the scripts from the repository onto the (virtual) memory card of the smartphone using ADB.
-You can edit it to your liking.
-* The easiest way to reload an updated widget script is to swipe the widget to the right and then press the "reload" button.
-The search scripts will be reloaded automatically next time you open the search window.
-* Since version 4.3.0 AIO Launcher supports widget scripts hot reloading.
-To enable it, go to AIO Settings -> About and click on the version number 7 times.
-Then open AIO Settings -> Testing and enable the option "Hot reload scripts on resume".
-Now when you change the script, it will be automatically reloaded when you return to the desktop.

 # Backward compatibiliy

 AIO Launcher mantains backward compatibility with existing APIs.
 But if you want to use API functions which appeared later than 4.0.0 you'd better use a special meta tag which will hide your script on all previous versions of the application.